levonrush/footy-tipper/README.md

 **Data Collection and Transformation:** `data-prep.R` kick-starts the process with data scraping, cleaning, and feature engineering, ensuring that the latest rugby league data is analysis-ready.
 The data is then stored in a SQL database for downstream processing.

-**Model Training:** The `train.py` script takes over to train predictive models using Python's extensive machine learning libraries.
+**Model Training:** The `train.py` script takes over to train predictive Poisson models for both the home and away teams using Python's extensive machine learning libraries.
 It focuses on optimizing model accuracy and performance based on the preprocessed data.

-**Model Prediction:** In the `inference.py` script, the trained models generate match predictions, which are then stored in the SQL database, transforming processed data into valuable insights for rugby league followers.
+**Model Prediction and Simulation:** In the `inference.py` script, the trained models generate expected scores for both the home and away teams.
+Game simulations are then performed to calculate win probabilities and predicted scorelines, transforming processed data into valuable insights for rugby league followers.

 **Send Predictions:** Finally, `send.py` automates the delivery of predictions through Google Drive and emails.
 The emails are stylized to emulate Reg Reagan's voice, combining predictions with engaging content, thanks to ChatGPT’s linguistic capabilities.